habuka036/wakame-vdc-wiki/en/virtual-datacenter-concept.md

 * A type of storage that holds all the data.

-Wakame-vdc assigns jobs to certain servers in the physical data center.
-The most essential of these jobs include:

-* **Data center manager (dcmgr)** is in charge of processing user input a adjusting the virtual data center accordingly.

-* **Hypervisor agent (hva)** is in charge of spinning up virtual machines or virtual servers rather.
-In Wakame-vdc we call those *instances*.

-* **Storage target agent (sta)** is in charge of storage.
-It basically provides storage in the form of iSCSI targets that can be attached to instances.

 ### Servers

-Wakame-vdc virtualizes servers by implementing the very virtual machine software mentioned above.
+Wakame-vdc virtualizes servers by implementing the very virtual machine software (hypervisors) mentioned at the top of this page.
 Check out the [[F.A.Q.|faq]] to see which ones it uses exactly.

-Wakame keeps track of a number of `machine images`.
+Wakame keeps track of a number of *machine images*.
 These are essentially virtual servers.
 It doesn't boot these up directly though.
+Instead it boots *instances* of these images.
+That basically means that it starts up a copy of a machine image, leaving the original image unchanged.
+In theory you can start up an infinite amount of instances.

+### Network

+Wakame-vdc by itself has only partial network virtualization.
+Namely, it has a virtualized firewall that updates itself automatically as the data center changes.
+This is refered to as security groups.

+In order to let users connect to instances, Wakame-vdc uses bridged networking.
+This is explained in the usage guide of several hypervisors and beyond the scope of this document.

+In order to do full network virtualization, Wakame-vdc integrates with our other product, [OpenVNet](http://www.openvnet.com).
+OpenVNet achieves full network virtualization using [OpenFlow](http://archive.openflow.org).
+This is currently still experimental.

 ### Storage

-### Network

-It virtualizes storage using iSCSI targets that support various backends.
-For the network part, Wakame-vdc implements our other project, [OpenVNet](http://openvnet.com).
-OpenVNet is still experimental at the time of writing.
+Wakame-vdc virtualizes storage using [iSCSI](http://en.wikipedia.org/wiki/ISCSI) targets or [NFS](http://en.wikipedia.org/wiki/Network_File_System).
+In the case of iSCSI, several backends are supported.